Allegheny-Computer-Science-600610-25-26/ready-set-research-syllabus/cmpsc-600-fall-syllabus.md

 - [ ] The thesis highlights and explains the societal impacts and ethical implications of the completed research
 - [ ] There are no typographical or grammatical errors in the thesis
-- [ ] There is no extraneous text in the thesis
+- [ ] There is no extraneous text in the thesis (e.g., text from the thesis template)

 #### Introduction Section Requirements